-China asked Putin to delay Ukraine war until after Winter Olympics, say US officials
+China asked Russia to delay Ukraine war until after Olympics, say US officials

-China asked Putin to delay Ukraine invasion until after Winter Olympics, say US officials
+China asked Russia to delay Ukraine invasion until after Winter Olympics, say US officials

-China asked Vladimir Putin to delay Russia’s invasion of Ukraine until after the Winter Olympics in Beijing finished, say US officials.
+China asked Russia to delay the invasion of Ukraine until after the Winter Olympics in Beijing finished, say US officials.

 Senior Chinese officials made the request to their Russian counterparts in early February, according to senior Biden administration officials and a European official.